ersmax/Programming_Projects_Cpp/3_programming_set_3/3.15_Likelihood_death/README.md

 There are three values for each row: the age, the death probability for a male, and the death probability for a female.
 For example, the first five lines are

-Table of age, male death probability, and female death probability:

 | Exact age | Male death probability | Female death probability |
 |---:|---:|---:|
 | 0 | 0.006990 | 0.005728 |